Financial Aid - Scholarships

-- Eligible expenses include: housing/rent, food/meals, medical/dental expenses, personal automobile expenses or public transportation expenses, utilities or child care.
+- Examples of eligible expenses include: housing/rent, food/meals, medical/dental expenses, personal automobile expenses or public transportation expenses, utilities or child care.

-- Ineligible expenses include: legal fees, tobacco, alcohol, and entertainment expenses including gambling.
+- Examples of ineligible expenses include: legal fees, tobacco, alcohol, and entertainment expenses including gambling.

 - Awards are limited to $200 maximum.
 Students are limited to one award.
 If you have previously received Students Helping Students assistance you are not eligible to apply.